jessepav/lacygoill-wiki-backup/fasd.md

     # copy the most frecent file matching `foo` and `bar` into the cwd
     $ cp `f foo bar` .

+---

+Inside a pipeline, commands are run in subshells (except the last one?), so when you run this:

+    $ f pdf | fzf

+`fasd` is run in a subshell.

 ##
 # Queries